 - Cubmaster (2016-2017)

-Ed Wallis, born and raised in Jackson, Tennessee, is married to Memphis, Tennessee interior designer Jenna Wallis.
-He is the proud father of two sons, Edwin and Butler.
+Ed Wallis, born and raised in Jackson, Tennessee, is married to Jenna and the proud father of two sons, Edwin and Butler.
 When not practicing law, Ed can likely be found cheering on the Tennessee Vols and Memphis Grizzlies.
 He also is an endurance athlete and triathelete, having competed numerous races including 13.1, 20k, 25k& 50k (30 mile) running races, a 10 mile Spartan race, and multiple 70.3 half Ironman triathlons in Tennessee and Louisiana.
 He is currently training for a 140.6 mile Full Ironman race to take place in November 2022 in Tempe, Arizona.